-Ways to Share Desktop screen on Zoom App in Windows
+Ways to Share Desktop screen on Zoom App on Windows 11 or 10 PC

-To share your Android/Desktop screen on the Zoom app, use the following methods –
+To share your Android/Desktop screen on the Zoom app, use either of the below methods –

 If you are using the Zoom app for the first time and haven’t yet connected to any meeting, follow the below steps –